andreasthoelke/dotvim/help.md

 ## Search & Docs
-leader K    - Vim help.
-Use ':hg nnoremap'<cr> for a text search gsR/r       - Grep search in the current repo! cursor-word editable.
+gsR/r       - Grep search in the current repo! cursor-word editable.
               use { and } to navigate found contexts. 'o' to open an item in the left split. <cr> to close Fhask, Frepo - search local haskell code exampes: /6/HsTraining1/** 6/HsTrainingBook2/**